-Arthub aims to provide a solution which is simple to use but fully featured, with all the tools an artist needs to promote themselves; a service that is inexpensive and excellent value, offering an affordable solution which the internet savvy can add to their existing portfolio of online marketing, or that online novices can utilise as a fully packaged, one stop option to web promotion; and most importantly, it will offer a community space which doesn’t just promote the individual but the whole, designed to maximise artists efforts by bringing them together under one roof.
+The ambition remains the same.
+Arthub aims to provide a solution which is simple to use but fully featured, with all the tools an artist needs to promote themselves; a service that is inexpensive and excellent value, offering an affordable solution which the internet savvy can add to their existing portfolio of online marketing, or online novices can utilise as a fully packaged, one stop option to web promotion; and most importantly, it will offer a community space which doesn’t just promote the individual but the whole, designed to maximise artists efforts by bringing them together under one roof.

 why do we believe in arthub...